vzsky/theinternship/README.md

 ## Working on virtualenvironment?

-You can work on virtualenvironment if you don't want to mess up your machine.
+You can work on virtualenvironment if you don't want to mess up your machine.<br/>
-Anyway, you can skip this part, working on root environment.
+Anyway, you can skip this part, working on root environment.<br/>
 See [this](https://docs.python.org/3/library/venv.html) more the document.

 for an example: ( on virtualenvwrapper extension )